 - Change your mindset before you change the compensation plan.
 Start with a vision but divide things into smaller, more manageable “chunks”.
 Break long-term goals into smaller objectives, which you can achieve over short periods of time (weeks or even days).

 - Prioritize based on sales force needs and sales strategy.

 - Analyze results after each cycle.
 Apply improvements in a new cycle, rather than extending or modifying the current cycle.

 - Communicate in an agile manner.
 Keep your sales force up to date with changes and explain the impact on their activity.
 Periodically gather feedback from key stakeholders.

 Agile sales compensation management allows for changes to happen faster.
 There is also more flexibility to fix issues.
 Agile is rooted in constant collaboration and communication so team cohesion and morale typically improve.
 Overall, the company is better positioned to seize opportunities and stay competitive.

 We have recently used agile sales compensation management to help a client successfully go through a complex integration process triggered by a large acquisition.
 We will demonstrate the power of agile and share best practices during WorldatWork’s Spotlight on Sales Compensation which will take place August 24-26, in Chicago.
-If you have any questions regarding agile management, I’d be happy to discuss it at the event or in the comments section below.
+If you have any questions regarding agile management, I’d be happy to discuss it at the event.